 And this voltage of the neutral point will have a different phase angle for faults in different windings

 It can be a fault between the line and body of the motor due to insulation failure.
-This fault can be also due to a problem in the wire connecting the VVVF output to the motor.
+This fault can also be due to a problem in the wire connecting the VVVF output to the motor.

-Now due to line to ground fault, the voltage of the B terminal of the motor is zero.
+Now, due to line to ground fault, the voltage of the B terminal of the motor is zero.

 So again, the voltage and waveform of the neutral point of the motor will change.
 And the phase angle of this neutral voltage waveform will be different for the different lines ( R, Y, or B phase) to the ground fault.